AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Send and Receive Messages/agora_chat_send_receive_message_unity.md

 You can recall a message sent within two minutes by default.
 If you want to adjust the time limit, contact [support@agora.io](mailto:support@agora.io).

+<div class="alert info">Except CMD messages, you can recall all types of message.</div>

 ```C#
 // Call `RecallMessage` to recall the message.
 SDKClient.Instance.ChatManager.RecallMessage("Message ID", new CallBack(